opsit-io/opsit-explang-docs/docs/explang-alg.md

 ### Empty subscript `[]`

-When there is no index specified the operator works as an iterator, that is it applies all the following subkey operations on all the values in the collection:
+When there is no index specified the operator works as an iterator, that is it applies all the following subscript operations on all the values in the collection:

 ```julia